 Acropora corals are difficult to keep.
 But just how difficult are they?

 Needless to say, even the most experienced hobbyists have difficulty cultivating a healthy and sustaining SPS system.
 There are a few reasons why they’re so challenging, though.
-This mainly comes down to the type of lighting, the intensity of lighting, and the spectrum of lighting as well as the direction and intensity of flow.
+This mainly comes down to the type of lighting, the intensity of lighting, and the spectrum of lighting as well as the direction and intensity of water flow.

 In addition, nutrients and water quality play a huge role in the color and growth of Acropora, though their needs are relatively straightforward on paper; it is almost necessary to have an automated dosing system or calcium reactor when dealing with large numbers and colonies of Acropora to ensure stability.